ericnmt/oop-clinic-scheduler/README.md

 ### Data Management & Persistence
 Data is managed through a model that utilizes a file-based relational database.
 * **Relational Database Integration**: We settled with using the file-based SQLite framework for the relational database.
 This choice provides persistence across application restarts without the overhead of a dedicated database server.
 Database entries are stored locally, in the ```clinic.db``` file.
-* **Schema Enforcement**: The foundational ER schema was translated into the primary database structure, defined in ```schema.sql```, which establishes the three primary tables consisting of each entity's Primary and Foreign Keys.
-Note that the ```PRAGMA foreign_keys=ON``` option in the ```application.properties``` enforces database engine to strictly reference foreign keys.
-This is further represented below, where the existence of appointments also depends on the existence of its associated Providers and Patients, hence the design choice on specifying ```ON DELETE CASCADE``` for Patient and Provider foreign keys in the Appointment table.
-We utilize DDL to create these structures:
+* **Schema Enforcement**: The foundational ER schema was translated into the primary database structure defined in schema.sql.
+Originally, we relied on ```ON DELETE CASCADE``` for foreign keys.
+However, in a real world application, destroying a patient's profile should not also destroy their historical medical records for auditing and compliance purposes.
+Therefore, we implemented a soft delete pattern into the backend.
+The Patient and Provider tables utilize an ```isActive``` flag (```INTEGER DEFAULT 1```).
+When a patient is "deleted", this flag is toggled to 0, hiding from active operations while preserving all historical "COMPLETED" and "CANCELLED" appointments.
 ```SQL
 --- schema.sql
 -- Patient Table